pantheon-systems/documentation/source/content/guides/integrated-composer-convert-custom.md

 - Create a local clone of custom upstream repo
-- You may wish to audit your upstream's customizations by comparing it with the drops-8 upstream
+- ("Tips" section?)
+You may wish to audit your upstream's customizations by comparing it with the drops-8 upstream
   - You can see your custom upstream's differences adding the drops-8 upstream as a second remote and using `git diff` to compare the branches
     - Add drops-8 as a second remote `git remote add drops-8 https://github.com/pantheon-systems/drops-8.git && git fetch drops-8`
     - For a list of files which differ `git diff --stat drops-8/master`